Hedreon/HedronicLauncher/README.md

-# HedronicLauncher
+# Hedronic Launcher

-A better, less painful alternative to Launch4J.
+A better, less painful alternative to the Launch4J Maven Plugin.